Yamato-Security/hayabusa/README.md

 ## Event Fequency Timeline

-The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
+If you add `-V` or `--visual-timeline` option, the Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

 ## Dates with most total detections